radovankavicky/INWTUtils/README.md

 `lintr` package).
 The function is tailored to the usage at the INWT Statistics company but can by applied in other contexts without any disadvantages.

-For several so-called *lints* the functions checks if they appear in the code.
+For several so-called *lints* the function checks if they appear in the code.
 In this context, lints are (mostly small) violations of style rules, e.g., missing spaces around operators, double spaces, very long lines or trailing blank lines.
-A function checking an specific lint is called linter function.
+A function checking a specific lint is called linter function.
-Section "Included linters" gives more information about the set of tested lints.
+The section "Included linters" gives more information about the set of tested lints.

 ## Why should you watch your style?

 Your code may be robust and fast in spite of a bad style.
 But a good style makes your code more beautiful and easier to read -- especially for others.
-Adapting a consistent style in a team helps to find your way around in the code written by someone else.
+Adapting a consistent style within a team helps to find your way around in the code written by someone else.

 It's never to late to adapt a good coding style -- and never to early.